+If you’ve just been diagnosed with an MPN, it can be overwhelming for you and your family but please know that you are not alone and there is support and information available.
 We have put together some first steps below that might help you to navigate through the information available.

 MPNs are generally regarded as chronic conditions.
-It’s worth noting that although the World Health Organization has classified MPNs as blood cancers because the blood cells are behaving in an abnormal/uncontrolled manner, in reality MPNs are mostly much less life threatening/changing for patients than other acute blood cancers.
+It’s worth noting that although the World Health Organization has classified MPNs as blood cancers because the blood cells are behaving in an abnormal/uncontrolled manner, in reality MPNs are mostly much less life threatening/changing for patients than acute blood cancers.
 When diagnosed and managed well, most MPN patients have near to normal life expectancy.